mysqljs/mysql/Readme.md

 The following companies have supported this project financially, allowing me to spend more time on it (ordered by time of contribution):

+* [Transloadit](http://transloadit.com) (my startup, we do file uploading &
+  video encoding as a service, check it out)
 * [Joyent](http://www.joyent.com/)
 * [pinkbike.com](http://pinkbike.com/)
 * [Holiday Extras](http://www.holidayextras.co.uk/) (they are [hiring](http://join.holidayextras.co.uk/vacancy/senior-web-technologist/))